GabrielEdogawa/gabrieledogawa.github.io/_projects/2_project.md

 ### Inspect the Optimization Log

-We should always start with the **default** solver setting.
-After getting the optimization log, it is very possible to gain a lot better understanding on the problem when checking the log.
-When doing so, ask yourself the following questions:
+We should always start with the <b>default</b> solver setting.
+After obtaining the optimization log, it is very possible to gain a lot better understanding on the problem when checking the log.
+When doing so, ask the following questions:

-#### Does the problem have a hard time finding incumbents?
+#### Does the solver have a hard time finding incumbents?

 This is arguably the most common issue we would face when solving large-scale UC problems.
 [Incumbent](https://www.ibm.com/docs/en/cofz/12.9.0?topic=optimizer-when-integer-solution-is-found-incumbent) is the best feasible solution found so far that could satisfy all constraints in the model.
 So when the solver takes minutes or even hours finding the next improved incumbent, it means that the model is extremely near-infeasible or the constraint space is too smooth.
 Then, there are two potential ways to speed up the searching if you don't want to change (simplify) your model.

 - Set the solver option <b>MIP Emphasis</b> to <u>Emphasize Feasibility over Optimality</u>: `cpx.parameters.emphasis.mip.set(1)`.
 Doing so commands the solver to use more aggressive branching strategies to find feasible solutions as soon as possible.
 - Set the solver option <b>Variable Selection</b> to <u>Emphasize Feasibility over Optimality</u>: `cplex.parameters.mip.strategy.variableselect(3)`.
 This setting causes variable selection based on partially solving a number of subproblems with tentative branches to see which branch is most promising.
 This is often effective on large, difficult problems.

-#### Does the problem have a hard time finding incumbents?
+#### Does the solver spend too much time in presolve?

+[Presolve](https://support.gurobi.com/hc/en-us/articles/360024738352-How-does-presolve-work) is a significant procedure that the solver usually first enters in the solving stage, where it prunes the model with redundant constraints & variables and prepares reduced branches and nodes for further inspection.
+However, the abundance of tight physical constraints and symmetry model structure in UC problems sometimes could jeopardize the presolve stage.